null

 Using the correct detergent amount matters.
 Too little can leave soil behind, but overfilling is not the goal either.

-Many people run into a frustrating issue when washing cloth diapers: the diapers look clean when they come out of the washer, but they begin to develop odor after washing or smell unpleasant when wet.
+Many people run into a frustrating issue when washing cloth diapers: the diapers look clean when they come out of the washer, but develop odor later or smell unpleasant when wet.

-Cloth diapers and reusable incontinence products are heavily soiled laundry, and they often require the correct detergent amount to fully remove urine salts, body oils, and bacteria.
+Cloth diapers and reusable incontinence products are heavily soiled laundry.
+They require enough detergent to fully remove urine salts, body oils, and bacteria from absorbent fibers.

 A proper cloth diaper washing routine depends on three key factors: